Choosing materials is one of the hardest parts of the converting process.

 Choosing a Skin Adhesive Material

+By this point, you’ve read about both types of skin adhesive, but you might be wavering between the two.
 The simplest answer?
 It depends on the patients you’re treating and the device’s function.

 Silicone is well-suited for delicate jobs like applying adhesive directly onto the wound and is excellent for patients with thinner skin such as cancer patients, children, and the elderly.

-You might find your converter using silicone AND acrylic adhesive for wearable medical devices.
+Lastly, you may realize that converters sometimes use silicone AND acrylic adhesive for wearable medical devices.
 The silicone attaches to the patient’s skin, while acrylic adhesive holds a medical device in place on the other side.